 Although the CTMC of Creemers (2016) is able to drastically reduce memory requirements, it also has one limitation: it allows activities to be preempted.
 The SNPV, however, does not allow preemption.
 As such, the CTMC of Creemers (2016) is in fact not fit to solve the SNPV.
-In this section, we justify the use of the CTMC of Creemers (2016) by proving that it is globally optimal not to preempt activities when solving the SNPV.
-Moreover, this proof holds even if activities have durations that are not PH distributed.
+In this section, we justify the use of the CTMC of Creemers (2016) by demonstrating that, for the SNPV, it is globally optimal not to preempt activities that have exponentially-distributed durations.